 Path B. Phuket gateway with more flight options

-The Phuket gateway timing:
+The Phuket gateway timing breaks down like this.

 - Bangkok to Phuket flight: 1 hour 25 minutes block to block